gladeye/docs/CMS Guide.md

 ### Traditional CMS

-> Provide an end-to-end solution from editing content to displaying content via a theme system.
+> Provide an end-to-end solution from editing content to displaying content usually via a theme system.

 **Pros:**
 - Quick to build site using various available themes.